Past Trainees

 Patrick Olson, MD, PhD

 Patrick Olson completed his PhD thesis in the Hunstad lab in 2016 as part of the Medical Scientist Training Program.
 His work on a new animal model of male UTI was supported by the Infectious Diseases training grant (T32) followed by an individual NRSA fellowship (F30) from NIAID.
-He is now a fellow in Infectious Diseases at Wash U and Barnes-Jewish Hospital.
+He is now an Instructor in Medicine (Infectious Diseases) at WUSM, working in the lab of Julie Bubeck Wardenburg, MD, PhD.

 David Rosen, MD, PhD